meygerjos/let-me-think.github.io/about.md

 We hope that first-time contributors will propose their own detailed, pragmatic models for an actual community designed to promote these activities, addressing, if appropriate:

   - location
+  - duration; seasonality
-  - duration
+  - facilities, routine
-  - scale and scope
+  - scale, scope
   - relation to technologies
   - funding
   - membership
   - legal structure
-  - comparison with existing institutions (e.g. "the academy")
+  - comparison with existing institutions

 Debate concerning the basic merits of the secular monastery project is discouraged: The opposition already amply pervades ordinary life, while general support of the concept is assumed and is therefore not considered a valuable contribution.